 We need your support for next-generation technology to change hospital visits forever

 We are fundraising to revolutionise the hospital experience for young patients and families, by piloting next-generation technology to reduce anxiety, distract patients during procedures and to help parents relax too.
 This has been a real success, but we now need your support so all of our waiting areas can be entertaining and fun environments for patients.
 Your support will help fund this Digital Alder Hey project.

 Alder Hey in the Park is already home to some of this amazing technology.
 Our digital fish tank, where patients waiting for daycase surgery can relax by designing a sea creature and watch it swim, is the only one of its kind in Europe.

 To help manage anxiety before arriving, we want patients to use an our app, Alder Play, to explore a digital version of Alder Hey in the Park to see their ward and meet staff.
 The app provides games and augmented reality features to distract patients during a stay, as well as link to a reward scheme encouraging a healthy lifestyle.

-To help parents plan their hospital visit, the app will store key information about their hospital stay and will be able to securely store a patient's medical history, likes and dislikes, and any specific needs - all to provide a better experience and help clinicians provide a more personalised service..
+To help parents plan their hospital visit, the app will eventually store key information about their hospital stay and will be able to securely store a patient's medical history, likes and dislikes, and any specific needs - all to provide a better experience and help clinicians provide a more personalised service.
+You can download the app from the app stores now.